Tommy Makem: Biography

 Makem left the group in 1969 to pursue a solo career.
-In 1975, he and Liam Clancy were both booked to play a folk festival in Cleveland, Ohio, and were persuaded to do a set together.
+In 1975, he and Liam Clancy were both booked to play a folk festival in Cleveland, Ohio and were persuaded to do a set together.
 Thereafter they often performed as Makem and Clancy, recording several albums together.
-He once again went solo in 1988.
-Throughout the 1970s and 1980s Makem performed both solo and with Liam Clancy on The Irish Rovers' various television shows, which were filming in Canada and Ireland.
+Makem once again went solo in 1988.
+Throughout the 1970s and 1980s, he performed both solo and with Liam Clancy on The Irish Rovers' various television shows, which were filming in Canada and Ireland.
 In 1974 he co-hosted the Tommy Makem and Ryan's Fancy show that was filmed in St. John's, Newfoundland and broadcast on CBC.

 In the 1980s and 1990s, Makem was a principal in a well-known Irish music venue in New York, "Tommy Makem's Irish Pavilion".
-This East 57th Street club was a prominent and well-loved performance spot for a wide range of musicians.
+This East 57th Street club was a prominent performance spot for a wide range of musicians.
 Among the performers and visitors were Paddy Reilly, Joe Burke, and Ronnie Gilbert.
-Makem was a regular performer, often solo and often as part of Makem and Clancy, particularly in the late fall and holiday season.
+Makem was a regular performer, sometimes as a soloist and sometimes as part of Makem and Clancy, particularly in the late fall and holiday season.
 The club was also used for warm-up performances in the weeks before the 1984 reunion concert of The Clancy Brothers and Tommy Makem at Lincoln Center.
 In addition, the after-party for Bob Dylan's legendary 30th Anniversary Concert Celebration at Madison Square Garden in 1992 was held at the Irish Pavilion.

 In 1997 he wrote a book, Tommy Makem's Secret Ireland and in 1999 premiered a one-man theatre show, Invasions and Legacies, in New York.
-His career includes various other acting, video, composition, and writing credits.
+His career included various other acting, video, composition, and writing credits.
 He also established the Tommy Makem International Festival of Song in South Armagh in 2000.

 Personal life and death

 Makem was married to Mary Shanahan, a native of Chicago, for 37 years, and had four children – daughter Katie Makem-Boucher, and sons Shane, Conor and Rory.
 They also had two grandchildren, Molly Dewar née Makem and Robert Boucher.
 Mary died in 2001.
 The Makems initially moved from New York to Ireland early in their marriage, but returned to the United States to escape the Troubles, settling permanently in Dover, New Hampshire in 1972.
 Makem became an American citizen in 1986.

 Makem's three sons (who performed as "The Makem Brothers") and nephews Tom and Jimmy Sweeney continue the family folk music tradition.

-Makem died in Dover on 1 August 2007, following a lengthy battle with lung cancer, and was buried next to his wife at Saint Mary's New Cemetery.
+Makem died in Dover on 1 August 2007, after suffering from lung cancer for some time, and was buried next to his wife at Saint Mary's New Cemetery.
 He continued to record and perform until close to the end.
 Paying tribute to him after his death, Liam Clancy said, "He was my brother in every way."